jtorsvik/jtorsvik/README.md

 I'm currently working as a data consultant for Sopra Steria AS in Norway within Data Science and Data Engineering.
 I have previously studied Data Science (MSc) at the University of Sussex in England, where I were taught Machine Learning, Natural Language Processing and Image Processing (with more).

 Please feel free to look around my private repository and let me know if there is anything interesting, *"eye-brow raising"*, or simply logically wrong with my projects.
-Any comments will be met with love! :)
+Any constructive or corrective comments will be met with love and appreciation! :)

 ## Contact information
 Phone: +47 454 67 412\